-Chilean banks are gradually being required to adopt the guidelines set forth under the Basel III Capital Accord with adjustments incorporated by the SBIF once these changes are approved by the Chilean Congress in 2017 or 2018.
-Following this approval, Chilean banks will most likely have to fully comply with Basel III requirements by 2018 or 2019.
-This could result in a different level of minimum capital required to be maintained by the Issuer.
-According to initial estimates of the impact of market risk on regulatory capital, published by the SBIF for informational purposes only, the Issuer's ratio of regulatory capital to risk-weighted assets, net of loan loss allowance and deductions, including an initial estimate of the adjustments for market risk was 12.2% as of December 31, 2016.
-Additionally, for the purposes of reporting to its parent company, the Issuer calculates this ratio using a model approved by the European Central Bank standards.
-In this scenario, the Issuer's core capital ratio is 12.1% and its regulatory capital ratio is 15.5% as of December 31, 2016.
+According to initial estimates of the impact of market risk on regulatory capital, published by the SBIF for informational purposes only, the Issuer's ratio of regulatory capital to risk-weighted assets, net of loan loss allowance and deductions, including an initial estimate of the adjustments for market risk was 12.0% as of December 31, 2018.
 No assurance can be given that the adoption of the Basel III capital requirements will not have a material impact on the Issuer's capitalization ratio.